 We have a strong management team of experienced and talented executives with a track record of execution and deep industry knowledge.
-For example, our management team has more than 80 years of collective industry experience, with approximately 50 of these years spent in the PC industry and specifically with Corsair.
-This experience comprises a complementary mix of R&D, operations, marketing and sales skills.
-Our Co-Founder, Chief Executive Officer and President, Andrew J. Paul has further played a key role in crafting our mission, maintaining the authenticity of the brand and driving our growth over the past 26 years.
+For example, our management team has over 100 and approximately 50 collective years of experience in the PC industry and with Corsair, respectively, with a complementary mix of R&D, operations, marketing and sales skills.
+Our Co-Founder, Chief Executive Officer and President Andrew J. Paul has further played a key role in crafting our mission, maintaining the authenticity of the brand and driving our growth over the past 24 years.